enricoKoschel/GameboyEmulator/README.md

 # Dependencies

-If you decide to build this repository yourself, all dependencies will be downloaded by NuGet at build time.
+To build this project [.NET 6.0](https://docs.microsoft.com/en-us/dotnet/core/install/) is required.
+Libraries used will be downloaded automatically while building.

 # Libraries used